ChristieBoz/data-engineering-fraud-detection-capstone/README.md

 PostgreSQL - Apache Airflow - Python

 ## Project Overview
 This project implemented a full ETL pipeline for credit card fraud detection using the Credit Card Fraud Detection found on Kaggle.com.
-The goal is to show that if engineered behavioral features are added to a multi-layered ETL pipeline can enchance the performace of fraud detection modeling.
+The goal is to show that if engineered behavioral features are added to a multi-layered ETL pipeline can enchance the performance of fraud detection modeling.
 This pipeline uses PostgreSQL for data storage, Apache Airflow for pipeline orchestration, Python for feature engineering and machine learning, and scikit-learn for model training and evaluation.

 ## Architechture

-Kaggle Dataset > Raw data layer > Staging data layer > Feature Engineering > Curated data layer > Machine Learning models > Model comparision
+Kaggle Dataset > Raw data layer > Staging data layer > Feature Engineering > Curated data layer > Machine Learning models > Model comparison

 ### Schema Layers